ejarquin22/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

-This repository analyzes the use of the conora hastag on twitter, along other hashtags realted to the COVID-19 pandemic.
+This repository analyzes the use of the conora hashtag on twitter, along many other hashtags realted to the COVID-19 pandemic.
 There are three programs in this repository (stored in the src folder) that are used to create a final vizualization of the number of times each COVID-19 related hashtag is used in a tweet:

 1. map.py: This program processes all the .zip files in a given --input-path.
 The program first extracts the .zip file and then proceeds to create a corresponding  .lang and .country file.
 These files are saved to the output folder.
 2. reduce.py: This program takes all the .lang and .country files from the output folder and merges them into a reduced.lang and a reduced.country file, respectively.